 Therefore, doing a checksum operation during your backup is optional, but recommended, if you care very much for your data.

-Another thing which you should monitor before doing a backup operation is the usage of the CPU.
-Backup checksums will generate a CPU overhead, so your system is not affected at a great degree.
+Another thing that you should monitor before doing a backup operation is the usage of the CPU.
+Backup checksums will generate a CPU overhead, so your system is not affected to a great degree.

 What happens during backup checksum

 If checksums are enabled to occur during backup operations, the following steps will occur: